 3. Does my website need Conversion Rate Optimization?

 The simplest way to know your website needs Conversion Rate Optimization is when it gets a decent amount of traffic but it doesn’t convert as expected (or doesn’t convert at all).
-But there are other situations that might suggest that you need to direct your efforts towards Conversion Rate Optimization.

 High bounce rate on landing pages

-This is even more of a problem when we’re talking about paid traffic.
 Your ads are supposed to bring interested visitors inside your funnel through your landing page.

 Your landing page might consist of your homepage, a product page, or a form.
 The moment you see these pages having a high bounce rate, this means something is driving away your visitors.

-Your ad may pique the interest of your audience, but not even the best ad can fix an unfriendly landing page.
+The ad may pique the interest of your audience, but not even the best ad can fix an unfriendly landing page.

 When paid traffic gets thrown out of your landing page, this may either be a technical problem or a UX problem.